 Colonists relocated the settlement from Albemarle Point to the peninsula (its current location) in 1680 for a variety of reasons, including defense and relief from the mosquitos.
 For a whie, their original settlement along the Ashley River appeared on maps as “Kiawah sometimes called Charles Towne,” but by 1684 the Kiawah exchanged their remaining lands on the Ashley River and resettled on what we now know as Kiawah Island today.

 Kiawah life changed as their land holdings shrunk.
 In a 1687 expedition to Kiawah Island, Captain William Dunlop encountered the Cassique, settled on the banks of Kiawah Creek.
-He observed that the tribe was planting corn, peas, and beans extensively at their settlement site, a marked change from the haphazard planting practices the Kiawah had used when they had more land on which to hunt.
+He observed that the tribe was planting corn, peas, and beans extensively at their settlement site, a marked change from the less rigid planting practices the Kiawah had used when they had more land on which to hunt.

 Layers of Native American history are waiting to be explored throughout the Lowcountry.
 In 1956 by sheer chance, a fisherman discovered a 900-year-old, 35' long dugout canoe partially buried in a sand dune about a mile inland from the beachfront on Kiawah Island.
 Physical reminders of the Kiawah have also surfaced when settlement sites are unwittingly discovered during development projects.
 A Kiawah house and burial site was unearthed in 1969 at Charles Towne Landing during the construction of a pavilion for the South Carolina Tricentennial Celebration of the English settlement.
 Archeology crews scrambled to excavate and document artifacts before the pavilion was built.
 It was roughly 200 feet square with log structural supports (workers found post holes outlining the footprint).
 Archaeologist Stanley South described the house as “one of the greatest [finds] in the southeast.”